blogs

 • Limited as a production-grade data engineering tool for high-volume workloads

-• Cloud version (Analytics Cloud) still maturing compared to the desktop product
+• The cloud version (Analytics Cloud) is still maturing compared to the desktop product

 Pricing: Subscription-based.
 Enterprise pricing on request.